 A: Loans can be generated for up to 2.5 times your average monthly payroll costs from the last year.
 That amount is subject to a \$10 million cap.
-If you are a seasonal or new business, you will use different applicable time periods for your calculation.
 Payroll costs will be capped at \$100,000 cash compensation, annualized for each employee.
 This amount is intended to cover 8 weeks of payroll expenses with an additional cushion for payments on debt obligations.
 The loan amount will be calculated based on the number of employees you have on the date of application for the loan.